Some paladins feel the call of white magic more closely than others, focusing on reaching greater heights.

 - Spell Mastery: This increases the DC for all of the temple knight’s spells by 1.

 - Spell Penetration: This increases the temple knight’s caster level checks by 1 made to overcome a creature’s spell resistance.
 This stacks with the Spell Penetration feat.

 At 3rd level, normally, wearing armor of any kind interferes with a spell-caster’s gestures, which can cause spells to fail if those spells have a somatic component.
 A temple knight’s limited focus and specialized training, however, allows her to avoid spell failure so long as she sticks to light armor and light shields.
 This training does not extend to medium armor or to heavy shields.
 This ability does not apply to spells gained from a different spell-casting class.
 At 6th level, a temple knight learns to use medium armor and heavy shields with no chance of spell failure.
 At 9th level, a temple knight learns to use heavy armor with no chance of spell failure.

 This ability replaces holy grace.

 Clear Mind (Ex)

 At 5th level, a temple knight can regain her MP quicker.
 The temple knight must be relaxed and must be free from overt distractions, such as combat raging nearby or other loud noises.
 For example, she could be riding in the back of a carriage and benefit from this ability.
 The temple knight does not gain this recovery if she is asleep or unconscious.
 The temple knight regains 1 MP per hour.
-This increases by 1 for every five holy knight levels after 5th.
+This increases by 1 for every five paladin levels after 5th.